Belén Rodríguez: Early life

-Rodríguez was born on 20 September 1984 in Buenos Aires, Argentina to Gustavo Rodríguez and Veronica Cozzani de Rodríguez.
-Veronica, of Italian origin, is the daughter of immigrants from La Spezia in Liguria.
-Rodríguez has a younger brother, Jeremías, in addition to her younger sister Cecilia.
-At age 10, she moved to Pilar with her family.
-Rodríguez' sister, Cecilia (born on 18 March 1990 in Pilar, Argentina), has been a model in Italy since 2008.
+Rodríguez was born on 20 September 1984 in Buenos Aires, Argentina, to Gustavo Rodríguez and Veronica Cozzani de Rodríguez.
+Veronica, of Italian origin, is the daughter of immigrants from La Spezia, in Liguria.
+Rodríguez has a younger brother, Jeremias, in addition to her younger sister Cecilia.
+At age 10, she moved to Pilar, Buenos Aires, with her family.
+Rodríguez' sister, Cecilia (born on 18 March 1990 in Pilar, Buenos Aires), has been a model in Italy since 2008.
 In January 2014, Cecilia became Belén's business partner.
 Jeremías, Gustavo and Veronica have lived in Milan since August 2015, and Jeremías (born on 11 November 1988 in Pilar) has been active in Italian show business since 2017.

 Personal life

-From August 2004 to December 2008, Rodríguez was the girlfriend of A.C.
-Milan footballer Marco Borriello.
+From August 2004 to December 2008, Rodríguez was the girlfriend of AC Milan footballer Marco Borriello.
 From January 2009 to April 2012, she was in a relationship with Fabrizio Corona; they broke up when she met dancer Stefano De Martino, whom she married.
 They had a son named Santiago on 9 April 2013 in Milan, and married on 20 September of that year.
 Rodríguez and De Martino separated on 22 December 2015, and divorced on 24 January 2017 after signing a judicial agreement at the Court of Milan; as part of the divorzio breve (fast-track divorce), De Martino was ordered to pay €1,000 per month in child support.
-Their divorce became final six months later.
-To avoid a lengthy public trial, De Martino did not request alimony.
-Santiago lives with Rodríguez.
-From September 2020 to January 2022 Rodríguez had a relationship with the hair-stylist Antonino Spinalbese: on 12 July 2021 their daughter, named Luna Marì Spinalbese, was born.
+They officially divorced in 2024.
+From September 2020 to January 2022 Rodríguez had a relationship with the hair-stylist Antonino Spinalbese: on 12 July 2021 their daughter, Luna Marì Spinalbese, was born.